 Rolling into Winona

 Taking the MRT out on the back road through the village of Kellogg, it’s about 30 miles of pedaling to Winona along the bluffs.
-Arriving in this pristine river town, enjoy several views of the city nestled into a valley bordered by bluffs along the Mighty Mississippi.
-Here in Winona, there is plenty to discover, with so many attractions and museums.
+Arriving in this pristine river town, enjoy several views of the city in a valley bordered by bluffs along the Mighty Mississippi.
+There is plenty to discover here in Winona, with so many attractions and museums.
 Be sure to visit the Minnesota Marine Art Museum.
-You will also notice many of the downtown buildings are on the National Register of Historical Places and self-guided history tours are an option.
+You will also notice that many of the downtown buildings are on the National Register of Historical Places, and self-guided history tours are an option.
 Being a LAB Bike Friendly Community, it’s easy to get around this river town and explore the city by bike.
 See our At-A-Glance Winona article for more tour, dinner, and overnight options.

-A stop a the Pickwick Mill, 2-miles off the MRT
+A stop at the Pickwick Mill, 2-miles off the MRT

-MRT Day-9 from Winona to the Iowa Boarder
+MRT Day-9 from Winona to the Iowa Border

 Leaving Winona, the Mississippi River Trail creatively takes you up into the bluffs, past the historic Pickwick Mill, and then onto the Apple Blossom Drive Scenic Byway.
 A cyclist in the area enjoys a remarkable view of the Mississippi River Valley at the top of the byway.
 Then it’s a cruise down the Byway into La Crescent.